 Action: Holds a perfectly intact ceramic plate in front of camera,

-making direct eye contact.
-Lets the plate slip from her hands.
+making direct eye contact, then lets the plate slip from her hands.

 Plate falls toward floor.